While it’s nothing new to splurge on footwear, the most expensive shoes in the world can cost millions.

-A pair of Air Jordans that are valued for more than $104,000 top our list at No. 15.
+A pair of Air Jordans that are valued for more than $104,000 top our list of Most Expensive Shoes at No. 16.
 The sneakers once belonged to former Chicago Bulls player Michael Jordan.
 The all-star basketball player wore the shoes during the famous “Flu Game,” where he played for the Chicago team while sick during the fifth game of the 1997 NBA Playoffs.
 Jordan scored 38 points throughout the game while feeling ill.
 The Bulls ultimately became champions that year, adding to their winning streak of six playoffs within the 1991-1998 seasons.

-Jordan’s shoes were auctioned off in 2013 by former Utah Jazz player Preston Truman.
+Jordan’s shoes were auctioned off in 2013 by former Utah Jazz ball boy Preston Truman.
 ESPN reported that the “Flu Game” Jordans set a new record for the highest-priced athletic shoe ever sold.
 The red and black sneaker also features an autograph by Jordan himself.

-New Zealand-based shoe designer Kathryn Wilson’s customized pumps pack a lot of bling.
+The next on our list of Most Expensive Shoes are a pair of heels made by New Zealand-based shoe designer Kathryn Wilson.
+Her customized pumps pack a lot of bling.
 The shoes have 21.8 carats worth of diamonds and were sold back in 2013 at an event the designer held for $418,450.
 Wilson collaborated with Sarah Hutchings of Orsini Fine Jewellery to make the out-of-this-world pumps.
 All the proceeds from the event were donated to the Ronald McDonald House charity.

-Like several of his tricked-out shoes, Stuart Weitzman designed these sandals with Hollywood glamour and red carpets in mind.
+Stuart Weitzman has designed quite a few shoes that make FN’s Most Expensive Shoes list.
+Like several of his tricked-out shoes, the American designer crafted these sandals with Hollywood glamour and red carpets in mind.
 The Diamond Dream Stiletto made its debut on the feet of “Dreamgirls” actress Anika Noni Rose at the 2007 Academy Awards.
 The shoe is studded with 1,420 diamonds and features two bands of diamond-encrusted circles on the upper.
 The simple silver band across the toe adds a delicate but sophisticated touch to these whopping $500,000 shoes.

 12. The Original Ruby Red Slippers From ‘The Wizard of Oz’

-Although are several known pairs of the iconic shoe, this pair of ruby reds worn by actress Judy Garland in the 1939 film, “The Wizard of Oz,” were sold at an auction for $660,000 in 2000.
-The original owner won them at the mere age of 16 as a second place prize for the National Four Star Club’s “Name the Ten Best Movies of 1939” contest.
+A pair of ruby slippers might come to mind when thinking about the most expensive shoes in the world.
+Although there are several known pairs of the iconic slipper, this pair of ruby reds worn by actress Judy Garland in the 1939 film, “The Wizard of Oz,” were sold at an auction for $660,000 in 2000.
+The original owner won them at the mere age of 16 as a second-place prize for the National Four Star Club’s “Name the Ten Best Movies of 1939” contest.
 The size 6 shoe later sold to David Elkouby, a memorabilia collector based in Hollywood.

-Some of the shoes are still circulating.
+Some of the slippers are still circulating.
 Classic Hollywood actress Debbie Reynolds also once owned a pair of the simple sequin slippers.
-Another match is currently on display at the National Museum of American History in Washington, D.C.
+Another match is currently housed at the Smithsonian National Museum of American History in Washington, D.C.
 There was even a pair of ruby red slippers that went missing.
 In 2005, the pair disappeared from the Judy Garland Museum in the actress’ hometown of Grand Rapids, Minn.
 The shoes have since found their way home.

 11. Stuart Weitzman “Marilyn Monroe” Shoe

-Stuart Weitzman heels have become a staple for red carpets in recent years.
-The luxury shoe brand has a few pairs valued at up to $1 million, including these Marilyn Monroe-inspired heels.
+Stuart Weitzman heels have become a staple for red carpets in recent years and several rank in FN’s list of Most Expensive Shoes.
+The luxury designer brand has a few pairs valued at up to $1 million, including these Marilyn Monroe-inspired heels.
 But the elegant shoes weren’t actually worn by the actress herself.
-At each center of the shoe is a cluster of Swarovski crystals that were once earrings that belonged to Monroe.
+At each center of the shoe is a cluster of Swarovski crystals that were once earrings that belonged to Ms. Monroe.

 Regina King rocked the champagne-colored shoe at the 2005 Oscars when she was nominated for her role in “Ray.”
 After the ceremony, Weitzman allegedly replaced the original crystals with replicas and gave the pair to the Celebrity Rags 4 Charity Riches auction.
-It was there that the shoes sold for $1 million.
+It was there that the shoes sold for $1 million, marking the pair as the 11th on FN’s list of Most Expensive Shoes.

 10. Stuart Weitzman Retro Rose Pump